ua-gist-open-source/leaflet-intro/README.md

 ```
 docker build . -t <docker-usermame>/leaflet-intro
 ```

+### 6. Add leaflet to docker-compose
 Next, create a new service in your docker-compose environment.
-Add the following service to the docker-compose file.
+Add the following service to the `docker-compose.yml` file.
+Note that as a `yml` file the indentation level is critical so make sure your `leaflet` service is at the same indentation of `postgis` and `geoserver` or else it won't parse.
 ```
   leaflet:
     image: <docker-usermame>/leaflet-intro